vduseev/opensearch-logger/README.md

 ## Configuring using logging.config or in Django

 As most other log handlers, `opensearch-logger` support configuration via `logging.config` facility.
-Just specify the `opensearch_logger.OpensearchHandler` as one of the handlers and provide parameters to it.
+Just specify the `opensearch_logger.OpenSearchHandler` as one of the handlers and provide parameters to it.

 Full guide on tweaking `logging.config` can be found in the [official python documentation][logging-config].